defold/defold/README_SETUP_WINDOWS.md

 choco install openjdk11
 ```

-When Java is installed you may also add need to add java to your PATH and export JAVA_HOME:
+When Java is installed you may also need to add java to your PATH and export JAVA_HOME:

 ```sh
 > nano ~/.bashrc